 Family Building for Lesbians

-Lesbian couples have chosen RSC New England for help becoming pregnant for 25 years.
+Lesbian couples have chosen IVF New England for help becoming pregnant for over 25 years.

-The Scientific and Laboratory Director at RSC is Kathryn J. Go, PhD, a reproductive biologist who is also nationally recognized.
-Furthermore, the Reproductive Science Center has one of the most advanced embryology laboratories in the northeast.
+The Scientific and Laboratory Director at IVF New England is Kathryn J. Go, PhD, a reproductive biologist who is also nationally recognized.
+Furthermore, IVF New England has one of the most advanced embryology laboratories in the northeast.

 A number of assisted reproductive options are available and explained on this website.